den-materials/php-wordpress/README.md

 **Pages** are essentially blank HTML files that will act as a single HTML page.
 They're good for unique, content-rich pages that might differ visually from one another.
 However, they take a bit more skill to update and assign to the menu.

+## Challenge(ish)
+1. Make a new page
+2. Make a new post

+Toggle back and forth between the dashboard and front end.
+Now you're cooking with lightning bolts.

 ## Themes

 Most of your work as a developer will take place in `Appearance > Themes`.
 Clicking into this menu item will show a list of all the themes you have installed.
 You can choose which one you want to use on the frontend, as well as customize some of the options for each one:

 ![Themes](img/themes.png)

+## Switch a Theme

+Take a few minutes to try switching themes.
+You can see what it's like.

+## Diving into the Code

 To **really** edit these themes, though, we'll need to go into the code - specifically, `wp-content > themes`